mmig/mmir-plugin-speech-android/README.md

 the default graphical interface when accessing using recognition via Intents).

 This Cordova plugin is specifically targeted to be used with the [MMIR framework][1]:
-On adding the plugin 2 MMIR "modules" (for recognition and synthesis) will be copied into the platform's resource folders `<www assets>/mmirf/env/media/android*.js`
+On adding the plugin, 2 MMIR "modules" (for recognition and synthesis) will be copied into the platform's resource folders `<www assets>/mmirf/env/media/android*.js`

 # USAGE